Recent Holy Land Finds Support the Biblical Record

 Earliest alphabetic writing in the Holy Land found at Lachish (April 20, 2021).
 A small potsherd found at Tel Lachish in southern Israel contains the earliest alphabetic writing found in the southern Levant, carbon dated to the 15th century B.C.
 Two short lines of Semitic text read ‘abd, meaning “servant” (perhaps as part of a name) and npt, possibly meaning honey (Hebrew nophet).
 Some are calling it a “missing link” between earlier Egyptian alphabetic writing and later writing in the Levant.
 This is yet another blow to those who say Moses could not have written the Torah in Hebrew, given that he supposedly lived well before such alphabetic writing.
 This inscription is dated to right around the time of Moses.

 Inscription possibly reading Jerubbaal, another name for Gideon (July 13, 2021).
 Excavations at Khirbet al-Ra‘i, near Lachish, have revealed a name written across three pottery fragments.
 Four letters are clear, rb’l, reading rubbaal.
 The preceding first letter is not fully preserved but may be a yod, yielding the name Yrb’l (Jerubaal).
-This was another name for the biblical judge Gideon after he tore down Baal’s altar (Judges 6:32 Judges 6:32Therefore on that day he called him Jerubbaal, saying, Let Baal plead against him, because he has thrown down his altar.
+This was another name for the biblical judge Gideon after he tore down Baal’s altar (Judges 6:32; 7:1), and the inscription dates to about 1100 B.C., around the time Gideon died.

 However, Scripture makes no mention of Gideon’s influence in Judah, noting only his activity in the north of Israel and the east.
 Some propose the inscription could read Azrubaal, Zecharbaal or Meribbaal.
 Yet Gideon did have a long judgeship with a succession controversy among his sons afterward, so his name could have been significant as far as Judah—and someone there could have been named after him.